|Xawery Wolski was born in Warsaw, Poland in 1960.

 He establishes his studio in 1997 in Mexico City in order to create several site specific sculptures, and where he is working until now sharing time with his native country Poland.
 “Infinity Chains “, his major work started in 1988 is an ongoing project of site specific sculptures in form of gigantic chains executed in various materials such as clay, earth, bronze which symbolize his interest for unity.

 His work has strong relation to human body through its organic, abstract, biological approach.
 He has participated in many artist in residence programs, spent long periods of his creative time in Asia and India producing sculptures related to specific cultural and meta physical issues, made over seventy individual exhibitions throughout the world.
-Among them National Gallery of Poland , Zacheta, Museo Carillo Gil, Museo Rufino Tamayo and Museo de Arte Moderno in Mexico.
+Among them, the Liu Haisu Museum in Shanghai, China, The Jim Thompson Arts Centre in Bangkok, Thailand, The National Gallery of Indonesia, Jakarta, Indonesia The National Gallery of Poland, Zacheta, Museo Carillo Gil, Museo Rufino Tamayo and Museo de Arte Moderno in Mexico, and many others galleries and museums in the U.S.A.